zbh888/free5gc-compose/README.md

 # free5GC compose

+The base file is included in this repo.
+To compile after changing the base file, one can simply call `./compile.sh` Then running the testbed only requires `./run.sh` and the logs will be saved.

 This repository is a docker compose version of [free5GC](https://github.com/free5gc/free5gc) for stage 3.
 It's inspired by [free5gc-docker-compose](https://github.com/calee0219/free5gc-docker-compose) and also reference to [docker-free5gc](https://github.com/abousselmi/docker-free5gc).

 You can setup your own config in [config](./config) folder and [docker-compose.yaml](docker-compose.yaml)